 • Inform your bank of your new primary address and locate your new local branch.

-• Show your last state income tax and tax return that you have paid for, establishing transparency for tax purposes.
+• Show the last state income tax and tax return that you paid for, establishing transparency for tax purposes.

 The two primary conditions required to change domicile are: